 Sometimes the temptation is just too hard to bear.
 The laundry basket is full, you’ve a party on the approach, and the high street has ‘Sale’ signs on every corner.
 New clothes now, and worry about the cost later, right?

 But in recent years it’s become increasingly publicised that this throwaway, casual attitude to our consumerism needs to change.
-In fact, the fashion industry is the world’s second largest polluter, only behind oil.
+In fact, the fashion industry is “the second-biggest consumer of water and is responsible for about 10% of global carbon emissions – more than all international flights and maritime shipping combined“, according to Earth.org.

 For both cost and eco-conscious fashionistas, the first step to an ethical and sustainable wardrobe is to take every step necessary to ensure your clothes have longevity; simply better for the planet and for people.
-With that in mind, here are 5 IDEAL ways to make your clothes last longer.
+With that in mind, here are 7 great ways to make your clothes last longer.

 Step Up Your Sewing Game